GenjiPlayer/PersonalTrainerAi/README.md

-How to run the program:
+How to run the program:</br>
 -Do "npm run dev" in terminal</br>
--Do "consul agent -dev" in terminal
+-Do "consul agent -dev" in terminal</br>
--Run APIApplication
+-Run APIApplication</br>
--Run ApiGatewayApplication
+-Run ApiGatewayApplication</br>
--Run DataRefactorApplication
+-Run DataRefactorApplication</br>
--Run MicroserviceExamApplication
+-Run MicroserviceExamApplication</br>
-Program should now be ready for use
+Program should now be ready for use</br>

-How to use the program:
+How to use the program:</br>
--Open http://localhost:3000/ in your web browser -Choose your prefered gym proficany
+-Open http://localhost:3000/ in your web browser</br>
+-Choose your prefered gym proficany</br>
--Put in your age, height, weight, and goal weight -Click submit
+-Put in your age, height, weight, and goal weight</br>
+-Click submit</br>
--To check your workout plan you now have to go to postman and use this endpoint: http://localhost:8082/api/workout/generate?proficiency=intermediate
+-To check your workout plan you now have to go to postman and use this endpoint: http://localhost:8082/api/workout/generate?proficiency=intermediate</br>
 Postman should now display a workoutplan for your prefferd proficiancy.
-You can get a different workoutplan by changing proficiancy to begginer in the link.
+You can get a different workoutplan by changing proficiancy to begginer in the link.</br>

 User Stories:
 Our program is designed to help anyone looking to build muscle, whether they are completely new to exercise or experienced gym-goers seeking a fresh workout routine.